-Like a tapestry woven with many different threads, care by The Connecticut Hospice, Inc. is an interplay of the skills of so many different professions.
-Within Hospice home and inpatient care, physicians, nurses, pharmacists, social workers, clergy, artists, volunteers, and consultants actively assist each patient and family in resolving the myriad of difficulties surrounding irreversible illness.
-It is the “team” approach – comprehensive, coordinated palliative care without gaps or overlaps – that truly distinguishes Hospice within the health care system.
+Like a tapestry woven with many different threads, care by The Connecticut Hospice, Inc. is an interplay of the skills of many different professions.
+Within Hospice home and inpatient care, physicians, nurses, pharmacists, social workers, clergy, artists, volunteers, and consultants actively assist each patient and family in resolving the myriad of challenges surrounding irreversible illness.
+It is our “team” approach – comprehensive, coordinated palliative care without gaps or overlaps – that truly distinguishes Hospice within the health care system.

-In the inpatient building, each day begins with morning reports and chart rounds.
+In our inpatient facility, each day begins with morning reports and chart rounds.
 At this time, nurses, physicians, and pharmacists discuss medication regiments, pain and other symptom control, and other issues related to patient care.
 After reviewing each patient’s chart, the physician begins morning rounds on each patient.
 These daily meetings of the nurse, physician and other members of the team assure coordinated care.
-The weekly interdisciplinary team conferences resolve problems and plan care for the patient and family.
-In this way, team members learn from each other and reinforce each others’ strengths.
+During weekly interdisciplinary team conferences, team members resolve problems and plan care for the patient and family.
 Team members also assess and refer patients to other disciplines as the need arises.
 Because irreversible illness has many ramifications, team care also includes the family.

 The primary nurse initially assesses the patient and identifies problems and needs to be addressed.
-The nurse develops a custom-designed care plan and presents this to the rest of the interdisciplinary team.
+S/he develops a custom-designed care plan and presents this to the rest of the interdisciplinary team.
 This occurs in both the home care and inpatient programs.
 The pharmacist, for example, provides patients and families with drug information, patient monitoring and patient counseling.
-An individualized approach to the design of all patients’ drug regimens takes into account the unique characteristics and problems of each patient.
+The result is an individualized approach to the design of all patients’ drug regimens that addresses the unique characteristics and problems of each patient.

 Pastoral caregivers provide spiritual support, upon request, with respect for individual values and beliefs.
 They work closely with community clergy whenever possible to assess the patient’s and family’s religious history and the ability to be supportive at this time.
 Hospital and home care clergy sit on the interdisciplinary rounds weekly and make daily assessments of referrals.
 A broad range of religious ceremonies are provided, including weekly mass, weddings, baptisms, bar mitzvahs, and more.

 Social Work is an integral part of the team approach.
 Hospice social workers help patients and families bridge communication breakdowns and deal with the reality of irreversible illness.
-Social workers also help arrange community and financial supports.
-The bereavement program, which offers support to the grieving family for up to one year, is coordinated by the Social Work Department.
+They also help arrange community and financial supports.
+Our bereavement program, which offers support to the grieving family for up to one year, is coordinated by the Social Work Department.

 Bereavement, a non-judgmental supportive set of practices, reminds families that there is no right or wrong way to grieve.
 Individual responses to loss are as unique as fingerprints.
 Multiple reactions to the multiple challenges faced by families after the death of a loved one require the most intensive training in education of the volunteers participating in these plans.